MetaMask/core/merged-packages/eth-block-tracker/README.md

 ### NOTES

-Does not currently handle forks.
+Does not currently handle block reorgs.